Bonds that (Apparently) can't be Broken

 It’s important to note that I do not feel any lack of responsiveness in my handling or workouts compared to my other cross bikes.
 Cornering and instantaneous ‘punches’ are just as effective.

 Packing was surprisingly fine!
 For reference, I’m about 5’8″ and mostly legs.
 Think, the daddy long legs of humans.
-We packed it up both in the Evoc Bike Travel Bag Pro and a standard Bike Flights cardboard box.
+We packed it up in the Evoc Bike Travel Bag Pro, Oru Airport Ninja (oh yes, with an integrated seat post) and a standard Bike Flights cardboard box.
 Some maneuvering was required, but all in all a success.